jamil7794/Flix/README.md

 - [x] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer (+3pts)
 - [x] Customize the navigation bar (+1pt)
 - [x] List in any optionals you didn't finish from last week (+1-3pts)
-- ...
+- Implemented the search Bar which I didn't finish last week.
 - ...

 The following **additional** features are implemented:

-- [ x List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. I'd like to add a close function on the web
-2.
+2. I'd like the user to click on the image to view The youtube URL

 ## Video Walkthrough